Enhancing Semi-Supervised Learning via Representative and Diverse Sample Selection: Related Work

-\textbf{Model-Free Subsampling.} Subsampling is a statistical approach which selects a subset with size $m$ as a surrogate for the full dataset with size $n\gg m$.
-Model-free subsampling is preferred in data-driven modelling tasks, as it does not depend on the model assumptions.
+\paragraph{Model-Free Subsampling} Subsampling is a statistical approach which selects a subset with size $m$ as a surrogate for the full dataset with size $n\gg m$.
+While model-based subsampling methods depend heavily on the model assumptions~\citep{ai2021optimal,yu2022optimal}, improper choice of the model could lead to bad performance of estimation and prediction.
+In that case, model-free subsampling is preferred in data-driven modelling tasks, as it does not depend on the model assumptions.
 There are mainly two kinds of popular model-free subsampling methods.
 The one is induced by minimizing statistical discrepancies, which forces the distribution of subset to be similar to that of full data, in other words, selects representative subsamples, such as Wasserstein distance~\citep{graf2007foundations}, energy distance~\citep{mak2018support}, uniform design~\citep{zhang2023optimal}, maximum mean discrepancy~\citep{chen2012super} and generalized empirical $F$-discrepancy~\citep{zhang2023model}.
 The other tends to select a diverse subset containing as many informative samples as possible~\citep{wu2023optimal}.
 The above-mentioned methodologies either exclusively focus on representativeness or diversity, which are difficult to effectively apply to SSL.